-The spatial master plan provides a framework for the design of each precinct, demonstrating how the woven line themes and threads can be applied to form spatial outcomes across all locations.
+The spatial master plan provides a framework for the design of each precinct, demonstrating how the master plan themes and strategies can be applied to form spatial outcomes across all locations.

 The spatial master plan for each precinct is partnered with an illustrative master plan, which gives an indication of how the final design may evolve.
-Following the Greenline Project Master Plan, each precinct will undergo a separate and more rigorous precinct planning and concept design process where these plans will be further tested, developed and finalised.
+Following the Greenline Project Master Plan, each precinct will undergo a separate and more rigorous precinct planning and concept design process during which these plans will be further tested, developed and finalised.